MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 >
 > - This is a preview feature.
 > - Preview features aren't meant for production use and might have restricted functionality.
 These features are subject to [supplemental terms of use](https://go.microsoft.com/fwlink/?linkid=2189520), and are available before an official release so that customers can get early access and provide feedback.
-> - The Plan designer is only available in the US region during preview.
+> - This capability is only available in the US region during preview.

 ## Prerequisite